Health insurance and care for your family

 Questions?
 Contact the Ministry's INFOline at 1-800-268-1154 TTY 1-800-387-5559 from 8:30am - 5:00pm.

 Newcomers to Canada must wait three months before the Ontario Health Insurance Plan (OHIP) coverage starts.
 The waiting period begins on the date you establish residence in Ontario.
 During the waiting period, the university requires you and your dependants to sign up for interim coverage with the University Health Insurance Plan (UHIP).
-Follow the link for enrollment information, forms and fees, and where to go to enroll.
+Follow the link for enrolment information, forms and fees, and where to go to enrol.
 You will need to make an appointment to visit the Human Resources department to finalize your UHIP enrollment.
 This must be done within 30 days of your arrival in Kingston, or a $500 fine will apply.
+There is a cost to the UHIP coverage.

 If you are a former resident of Ontario and you have been out of the Province for a long period of time, you may also have to wait for three months under certain circumstances - contact the Ministry's information line at 1-800-268-1154 TTY 1-800-387-5559 from 8:30am - 5:00pm for details on your specific case or check the information on the OHIP web site.

-During the waiting period, you can be covered under the UHIP plan, please see above for details on how to apply through the Department of Human Resouces.
+During the waiting period, you can be covered under the UHIP plan, please see above for details on how to apply through the Department of Human Resources.

 If you have a valid health card from your former province's or territory's health insurance, you will be covered under it for up to three months until you can obtain coverage from OHIP.
 As soon as possible after your move to Ontario, apply for an OHIP card.
 Please see the top of this page for instructions on how to apply.
 If you need medical services while you are waiting for your OHIP card to be processed, bring your health insurance card from your former province.
 In some cases, you may have to pay for the service and claim reimbursement from your former Province of residence.